-Close inspection of the right panels reveals that the shape-changing simulations tend to have SFHs slightly skewed towards younger ages than SFHs inferred from spectral fits of the original data (marked by dashed lines).
-This is again the effect of some perturbations making low A_V zones too blue to be fitted with $A_V \geq 0$, so starlight compensates it with lower ages.
+Close inspection of the right panels reveals that the shapechanging simulations tend to have SFHs slightly skewed towards younger ages than SFHs inferred from spectral fits of the original data (marked by dashed lines).
+This is again the effect of some perturbations making low A_V zones too blue to be fitted with $A_V \ge 0$, so STARLIGHT compensates it with lower ages.